apache/pinot/docs/getting_started.rst

 Experimenting with Pinot
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Now we have a quick start Pinot cluster running locally.
-The below shows a step-by-step instruction on
+Below are step-by-step instructions on
-how to add a simple table to the Pinot system, how to upload segments, and how to query it.
+how to add a simple table to the Pinot system, how to upload a segment, and how to query the segment.

-Suppose we have a transcript in CSV format containing students' basic info and their scores of each subject.
+Suppose we have a transcript in CSV format containing students' basic info and their scores for each subject.

 +------------+------------+-----------+-----------+-----------+-----------+
 | studentID  | firstName  | lastName  |   gender  |  subject  |   score   |